OpenFabrics/sunfish_docs/Sunfish Doc.md

 <div style="page-break-after: always;"></div>

-# 4. Sunfish Framework Details
+# 4. Sunfish Framework Architecture

 Sunfish is designed to configure fabric interconnects and manage composable, disaggregated resources in dynamic highly distributed compute infrastructures using client-friendly abstractions.
 Sunfish provides a framework for abstraction of, and communication with, the multitude of independent management tools behind a single, consistent, standards-based API; it does this through a universal set of RESTful interfaces and tools and services to manage fabric attached resources, such as, CPUs, Accelerators, and Memory Devices.
 Sunfish uses the common languages of Redfish and Swordfish, to allow clients to gather telemetry information on fabrics and components, request information about fabric attachments, allocate components, and compose disaggregated systems.
 Each vendor specific fabric can be controlled and manipulated through the use of a custom agent that is designed to provide its services and functions to Sunfish via the Redfish API.
 [Figure 2](#sunfish-objectives-fig) presents the concepts of the Sunfish Framework in visual form.